Ægidius Elling: Biography

-Jens William Ægidius Elling (also Aegidus or Aegidius) (26 July 1861 – 27 May 1949) was a Norwegian researcher, inventor and pioneer of gas turbines who is considered to be the father of the gas turbine.
-He built the first gas turbine that was able to produce more power than needed to run its own components.

-Elling was born in and grew up in Oslo, Norway.
+Elling was born and raised in Oslo, Norway.
 He studied mechanical engineering at Kristiania Technical College, (now part of Oslo and Akershus University College of Applied Sciences) graduating in 1881.
 Between 1885 and 1902, he worked as an engineer and designer at a number of workshops in Sweden and Norway.

-His first gas turbine patent was granted in 1884.

-In 1903 he completed the first turbine that produced excess power; his original machine used both rotary compressors and turbines to produce 11 bhp net.
+Elling’s first gas turbine patent was granted in 1884.
+In 1903, he built the first gas turbine that produced excess power (i.e. more power than its own gas compressor consumed); his original machine used both rotary compressors and turbines to produce 11 bhp net.
 He further developed the concept, and by 1912 he had developed a gas turbine system with separate turbine unit and compressor in series, a combination that is now common.
+Elling continued to refine his gas turbine design adding water injection for compressor cooling and recuperation of exhaust gas heat.
+By 1932 his gas turbine was producing 75 bhp.
+During the German occupation of Norway, Elling took steps to hide his gas turbine and research from the occupying forces.

 One major challenge was to find materials that could withstand the high temperatures developed in the turbine to achieve high output powers.
-His 1903 turbine could withstand inlet temperatures up to 400°Celsius (752°F).
-Elling understood that if better materials could be found, the gas turbine would be an ideal power source for airplanes.
-Many years later, Sir Frank Whittle, building on the early work of Elling, managed to build a practical gas turbine engine for an airplane, the jet engine.
-His gas turbine prototypes from 1903 and 1912 are exhibited at Norsk Teknisk Museum in Oslo.
+His 1903 turbine could withstand inlet temperatures up to 400 C. Elling understood that if better materials could be found, the gas turbine would be an ideal power source for airplanes.

+Although Elling patented his gas turbine design, he remained in Norway and did not pursue development opportunities with major engineering firms in Europe or North America.
+As a result, his work was never commercialised, and went largely unnoticed until after the Second World War, by which time gas turbines and jet aircraft were already in widespread use.
+Notably, Brown, Boveri & Cie’s 1939 history of the gas turbine, issued the same year that the first industrial gas turbine went on public exhibition in Zurich, discusses the work of John Barber, Armengaud-Lemale, and Hans Holzwarth, but makes no reference to Elling’s pioneering research.

-Elling also did significant development work in other areas, such as steam engine controls, pumps, compressors, vacuum drying et cetera.
+Elling also did research work in other areas, such as steam engine controls, pumps, compressors and vacuum drying.
 In 1914 Elling produced a book called Billig opvarmning: veiledning i at behandle magasinovner økonomisk og letvint.
 (Cheap Heating: Guidance for the simple and economical treatment of base burners), which was published by Aschehoug.

-Books written by Elling are now rare, and are mostly found in museums and libraries.
+His gas turbine prototypes from 1903 and 1912 are exhibited at Norsk Teknisk Museum in Oslo.